Rockylars/Wulfram/docs/characters/Oreb/idea.md

   - Allows you to shoot through rocks from close up, which is when spectral is most important.
   - If you already have an item that gives spectral, the tears will deal 1.5x damage at long range instead.
 - [Oreb's Fate](/docs/items/passive/shit/Oreb%27s%20Fate/idea.md)
-  - Losing an eternal heart will turn you into the **Lost** form for the rest of the floor.
+  - Losing an eternal heart will turn you into **The Lost** form for the rest of the floor.
-  - Losing an eternal heart will grant a temporary moderate tears up for the rest of the floor.
+  - Doing so also grants a moderate tears up for the rest of the floor.
+  - Also spawns a [Dead Bird](https://bindingofisaacrebirth.fandom.com/wiki/Dead_Bird) familiar for the duration of **The Lost** form.
 - [Q3] **Sinner's Remorse** - "A price to pay"
   - Angel deals are no longer a choice item.
   - They will cost money similar to Greed's angel deals.
   - You lose 2 luck for buying one of them.
   - They cost double the price compared to Greed.
   - **Oreb** can still rarely acquire these through angel deal red rooms, Stairway, etc.
+- [Q0] **Stolen Riches** - "May guilt weigh you down"
+  - Coins will severely diminish speed, 0.02 per coin.
+  - This downside will however consider speed stats above the cap before lowering.
+  - Enemies have a 10% chance to drop a penny upon death.
 - [Q2] **Warmonger** - "Through blood and tears"
-  - [*This item does not spawn for anyone else*]
   - Buffed version of [It Hurts](https://bindingofisaacrebirth.fandom.com/wiki/It_Hurts), lasting for 3 rooms.
   - Also a nerfed version, as this does not ignore the tear cap.
   - Releases only 6 tears, 4 in all the diagonal directions and 2 sideways.
   - The tears released inflict fear.
-- [Q0] **Stolen Riches** - "Full pockets"
-  - [*This item does not spawn for anyone else*]
-  - Coins will severely diminish speed, 0.02 per coin.
-  - This downside will however consider speed stats above the cap before lowering.
-- [Q1] **Undead Bird** - "Bird is big, and now he is small"
-  - [*This item does not spawn for anyone else*]
-  - Entering the **Lost** form will spawn a Dead Bird familiar for the duration of the **Lost** form.

 ---